Jim Browning (YouTuber): Scambaiting

 In March 2021, Browning and fellow YouTuber Mark Rober collaborated to construct and distribute automated glitter bombs to identify and report money mules who were receiving their money via shipping services, such as FedEx, before sending it to scammers.

-Browning was covered in a 2021 New York Times article documenting their confrontation of a small-scale refund scam operation based in Kolkata, India.
+Browning was covered in a 2021 New York Times article documenting his confrontation with a small-scale refund scam operation based in Kolkata, India.
 The journalist, Yudhijit Bhattacharjee, a native of Kolkata who moved to the United States, described a December 2019 scam-baiting operation by Browning, during which Browning intercepted a refund scam involving an elderly woman.
 Suspicious, the woman told the scammer that she would cease contact with him, only for the scammer to lock her computer.
 Browning was able to contact the woman and help her unlock the computer.
-Bhattacharjee later flew to India to check out call centers that Browning had identified as possible scammers and to confront the individual who had perpetrated the refund scam on the elderly woman.
+Bhattacharjee later flew to India to check out call centres that Browning had identified as possible scammers and to confront the individual who had perpetrated the refund scam on the elderly woman.

-The April 2021 issue of the American Association of Retired Persons (AARP) Bulletin contains an 11-page article by the director of AARP's Washington state office, centering on Browning's work fighting cyber scams.
+The April 2021 issue of AARP Bulletin contains an 11-page article by the director of AARP's Washington state office, centring on Browning's work fighting cyber scams.

+Dubai pig butchering investigation

+In March 2024, Browning collaborated with an insider whistleblower to expose a large-scale pig butchering scam operation in Dubai, documenting the facility through undercover footage.
+The operation, run under the business identity "YOMIGT", employed migrant workers from Africa and Southeast Asia who were allegedly controlled by operators who confiscated their passports.
+Approximately six weeks after Browning released his findings, Dubai Police conducted a raid, arresting over 2,000 individuals in what has been described as one of the largest scam busts in any single location in history.

 Temporary channel deletion

 On 26 July 2021, Browning was targeted by scammers who pretended to be YouTube support staff and misled him into deleting his own channel.
 His channel was reinstated four days later.

-He explained in a video that the scammer used Google Chat to send an authenticated phishing email from the "google.com" domain and convinced Browning to delete his channel under the pretense of moving it to a new YouTube brand account.
+He explained in a video that the scammer used Google Chat to send an authenticated phishing email from the "google.com" domain and convinced Browning to delete his channel under the pretence of moving it to a new YouTube brand account.

 Scam Interceptors

-In 2022, BBC commissioned for a television series for BBC One, Scam Interceptors, presented by Rav Wilding.
+In 2022, BBC commissioned a television series for BBC One, Scam Interceptors, presented by Rav Wilding.
 In the series, Browning and a team of white hat hackers attempt to intercept criminals and prevent fraudulent activity.
 The first series premiered on 4 April 2022, and the second on 1 May 2023.

-Its now into series five (in 2025).